chazzka/clanekforest/clanek.md

 The standard Isolation Forest algorithm cannot be used for novelty detection.
 This is because in each step, it limits the observation with the previously separated data.

-Consider *regular$ observations known to the Isolation Forest algorithm a priory and $y$ the novel datapoints provided later.
+Consider *regular* observations known to the Isolation Forest algorithm a priory and *anomaly* the novelty datapoints provided later.
 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

-Figure X shows the first three decisions (`max_depth=3`) of the Isolation Forest algorithm provided a priory data points (marked $x$) in the left corner.
+Figure X shows the first three decisions (`max_depth=3`) of the Isolation Forest algorithm provided a priory *regular* data points in the left bottom corner.
-First, random dimension $X$ and a split point approx. around $SP  = 20$ are chosen, orphaning most of the observations on the left side.
+First, random dimension $X$ and a split point approx. around $SP  = $ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right node, dimension Y was chosen, splitting the area in two parts.
 As we can see, the theoretical novelty observations $y$ get assigned the same *path_length* as a priory known, regular observations.
 Even after reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.